 Although it’s been used by SEOs in their keyword research processes for more than a decade now, Keyword Difficulty remains novelty as its formula became ever more sophisticated, just as the search results have.

 In this article, I’ll go through some of Keyword Difficulty fundamentals, as well as the more in-depth details of its formula and show you a few workflows based on the Keyword Difficulty score.

 What is Keyword Difficulty

-The Keyword Difficulty metric weights how difficult it is to achieve top 10 rankings for a given term.
+Keyword Difficulty is a score that weights how difficult it is to achieve top 10 rankings for a given term.
 It is used mostly in the keyword research process for selecting the keywords for which you actually have a chance of ranking.

 It helps you answer critical questions that come up during keyword research: